 I am creating a visualization tool to help people to understand / analyze table data in a more suitable format as chats, comparison diagrams etc.

 The tool itself is implemented in typescript (wrapper for JavaScript) from Microsoft.
-Frontend framework angular 10 which is one of the most powerful and highly used web engines in the world.
+Frontend framework is angular 10 which is one of the most powerful and highly used web engines in the world.
 Back end is not needed for now as it is a test project.
 If the data source is changed there will be minimum code modifications to get / process data.

+The main reason for choosing a web solution for implementing visualization is that it will be accessible for users without a need of installation any additional software.

+Having everything in a web browser is a modern way of viewing and sharing visualizations.
+User doesn’t have to do any extra manipulations with computer system in order to access visualizations.

+Overview of the Tool’s User Interface

+On the top of the page there are controls which are used for interacting with data, which comes from DFO and converted into JSON fromat.

+Date range slider allows user to select particular years of interest which user would like to study and create visualizations for.

+There are two multiple selection pickers for provinces and fish types which are also filtering data.

+Based on the user input there may be 4 different visualizations generated.

+Visualizations Overview

+Problem 1

+If the date range selected is more than 2 years, there will be visualization generated as on the figure below.